F5EMEA/oltra/examples/nic/custom-resources/rate-limit/README.md

 ## Prerequisites

 Use the terminal on VS Code.
-VS Code is under the `bigip-01` on the `Access` drop-down menu.
-Click <a href="https://raw.githubusercontent.com/F5EMEA/oltra/main/vscode.png"> here </a> to see how
+VS Code is under the `Client` on the `Access` drop-down menu.

 Change the working directory to `rate-limit`.
 ```